OptimalDesignLab/PDESolver.jl/doc/interfaces.md

 ####Boundary Condition Data
 The mesh object stores data related to applying boundary conditions.
-Boundary conditions are imposed weakly, so there is no need to remove degrees of freedom from the mesh when Dirchlet boundary conditions are applied.
+Boundary conditions are imposed weakly, so there is no need to remove degrees of freedom from the mesh when Dirichlet boundary conditions are applied.
-In order to accomodate any combination of boundary conditions, an array of functors are as part of the mesh object, along with lists of which mesh edges (or faces in 3D) should have which boundary condition applied to them
+In order to accommodate any combination of boundary conditions, an array of functors are as part of the mesh object, along with lists of which mesh edges (or faces in 3D) should have which boundary condition applied to them

 `numBC`: number of different types of boundary conditions used.